RaphaelCaamano/Minesweeper/README.md

 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a>

 # Video Description:
-The link to my youtube video: https://www.youtube.com/watch?v=nEM5nvF4hkQ
-<br> </br>
-My full in-depth explanation of the game and how it works.
+My full in-depth explanation of the game of how it works is in the link to my youtube video: https://www.youtube.com/watch?v=nEM5nvF4hkQ